erewok/pyproject-deps/README.md

 - Displays the latest version of the package next to it
 - Shows all versions (clickable) on the tooltip of the package hovered.

-Aims to be fast and simple.

 ### Simple settings

-It is so **simple** that you do not need any configuration, but if you insist...
+Following are the available configuration options for this extension:

+`"pyproject-deps.listPreReleases`: If true, pre-release versions will be listed in hover and at decoration.
+The default is false.

 `"pyproject-deps.errorDecorator`: The text to show when a dependency has errors.
 Default is `❗️❗️❗`.

 `"pyproject-deps.compatibleDecorator`: The text template to show when a dependency is semver compatible. `${version}` will be replaced by the latest version info.
 Default is `✅`

 `"pyproject-deps.incompatibleDecorator`: The text template to show when a dependency is not semver compatible. `${version}` will be replaced by the latest version info.
 Default is `❌ ${version}`

-`"pyproject-deps.listPreReleases`: If true, pre-release versions will be listed in hover and at decoration.
-The default is false.

 ## How to Use